Layer and text styles

 There are two ways of adding layer styles.

 Way 1.
-By clicking the plus icon in the Libraries panel and defining all the required properties in the Inspector.
+By clicking the plus icon in the left panel and defining all the required properties in the Inspector.

 Way 2.
 By first defining the properties of an object and then saving them as a style.